JMo911/Portfolio/README.md

 After wrapping my mind around the fundamentals of analytics and reporting I started looking for a way to drive more impact and help more jobseekers get jobs with Indeed.
 I enrolled in a full stack development bootcamp to build my technical skills to a new level.
 I'm looking forward to working as a SWE so that I can directly build tools and features that will help my users in any/every capacity.

-If you made it through all of that, thank you for reading!
-Feel free to contact me any time to chat or ask questions.
+If you made it through all of that, **thank you for reading!** Feel free to contact me any time to chat or ask questions.

-Cheers,
+Cheers,<br/>
 Jacob